-they made each one for himself to worship, to the moles and to the bats; to go into the clefts of the rocks, and into the tops of the ragged rocks, for fear of the Lord, and for the glory of his majesty, when he ariseth to shake terribly the earth.&#8221;
+they made each one for himself to worship, to the moles and to the bats; to go into the clefts of the rocks, and into the tops of the ragged rocks, for fear of the Lord, and for the glory of his majesty, when he ariseth to shake terribly the earth".

 But there is a practical part for believers to act.
-They can lay their hand upon many things in themselves *practically inconsistent* with *the power of that day*&#8212;things which shew that their hope is not in it&#8212;*conformity to the worlds which shews that the cross has not its proper glory in their eyes.* These things let them weigh.
+They can lay their hand upon many things in themselves *practically inconsistent* with the *power of that day* -- things which shew that their hope is not in it -- *conformity to the world, which shews that the cross has not its proper glory in their eyes*.
+These things let them weigh.
 These are but desultory suggestions; but are they the testimony of the Spirit or not?
 Let them be tried by the word.
 Let the almighty doctrine of the cross be testified to all men, and let the eye of the believer be directed to the coming of the Lord.
 But let us not defraud our souls of all the glory which accompanied that hope, by setting our affections on things which will be proved to have had their origin in this world, and to end in it.
 Will they abide His coming?

 Further, unity is the glory of the church; but unity to secure and promote *our own interests* is not the unity of the church, but *confederacy* and denial of the nature and hope of the church.
 Unity, that is of the church, is the unity of the Spirit, and can only be in the things of the Spirit, and therefore can only be perfected in spiritual persons.
 It is indeed the essential character of the church, and this strongly testifies to the believer its present state.
 But, I ask, if the professing church seeks worldly interests, and if the Spirit of God be amongst us, will it then be the minister of unity in such pursuits as these?
 If the various professing churches seek it, each for itself, no answer need be given.
 But if they unite in seeking a common interest, let us not be deceived; it is no better, if it be not the work of the Lord.
 There are two things which we have to consider.
-First, Are our objects in our work exclusively the Lord&#8217;s objects, and no other?
+First, Are our objects in our work exclusively the Lord's objects, and no other?
 If they have not been such in bodies separate from each other, they will not be in any union of them together.
-Let the Lord&#8217;s people weigh this.
-Secondly, let our conduct be the witness of&#8221; our objects.
-If we are not living in the power of the Lord&#8217;s kingdom, we certainly shall not be consistent in seeking its ends.
+Let the Lord's people weigh this.
+Secondly, let our conduct be the witness of our objects.
+If we are not living in the power of the Lord's kingdom, we certainly shall not be consistent in seeking its ends.
 Let it enter our minds, while we are all thinking what good thing we may do to inherit eternal life, to sell all that we have, take up our cross, and follow Christ.
-Does not this go very close to the hearts of many?{pb 31}
+Does not this go very close to the hearts of many?

+{31}

-Let us bear in mind then strongly the following truths&#8212; that what are called communions are (as to the mind of the Lord about His church) disunion; and, in fact, a disavowal of Christ and the word. &#8220;Are ye not carnal, and walk as men?&#8221; &#8220;Is Christ divided?&#8221; Is He *not,* as far as our disobedient hearts are concerned?
-I ask believers, &#8220;whereas there is among you envying and strife, and divisions, are ye not carnal, and walk as men?&#8221;
+Let us bear in mind then strongly the following truths -- that what are called communions are (as to the mind of the Lord about His church) disunion; and, in fact, a disavowal of Christ and the word.
+"Are ye not carnal, and walk as men?"
+"Is Christ divided?"
+Is He *not*, as far as our disobedient hearts are concerned?
+I ask believers, "whereas there is among you envying and strife, and divisions, are ye not carnal, and walk as men?"